Unlock value from digital investments across key manufacturing functions.

 If I am a member of the MLC, do I already have a reserved spot?

-No, your MLC membership offers you a discount to attend Accelerating Digital Transformation, but you will still need to register and at least place a non-refundable deposit to hold your spot.
+No, your MLC membership offers you a discount to attend the program, but you will still need to register and at least place a non-refundable deposit to hold your spot.

 Can I get a refund if I can no longer attend the program?